AntonMalm/Charlie.Order.API/README.md

 ## Integration Notes
 - All operations generate a unique correlation ID for tracking purposes.
-- Messages are published to the `order.operations` RabbitMQ queue.
+- Messages are published to the `order.operations` & `payment.operations` RabbitMQ queue.
 - The correlation ID and operation details are included in the published message.